docwarems/jmc-tutorial/docs/README.md

 open the JDK Mission Control Perspective, click the Mission Control perspective in the upper right corner of Eclipse.

+*MS: for me after installation the JMC perspective icon was not visible.
+I had to click on "Open perspective" and select the JMC icon.
+Once I did, the JMC icon appeared as a permanent perspective icon.
+It should be noticed that - similar to the standalone JMC startup described above - the JMC splashscreen indicates the JMC loading.*

 ![eclipse jmc perspective button toggle][eclipse-jmc-perspective-button-toggle]

 In this tutorial, you will be constantly switching between the Java perspective, to look